elizetavares/elizetavares.github.io/_pages/dighum.md

 **url** [elizabethetavares.com/omeka/](https://elizabethetavares.com/omeka/)

-Design for a introductory course on film, this scaffolded set of assignments relies on the digital tool, *Omeka*, to help students collect, organize, and analyze primary artifacts to support their.
+Designed for a introductory course on film, this scaffolded set of assignments relies on the digital tool *Omeka* to help students collect, organize, and analyze primary artifacts to support their claims.
 Provided are the prompts, along with a list of final projects - virtual mini-museums illustrating the impact of a specific documentary alongside a digital docent guide.

 The collaboration between the instructors and the digital library staff served as case studies for [several articles](https://elizabethetavares.com/omeka/#scholarship) in library science.